Need help organizing your video files? Want to know how your account is structured? We’ve got you covered!

 Moving is good for keeping your account tidy.
 You might set up a project called “Active Videos” and another called “Archive.”
 Moving an old video to the “Archive” project means you can reference the stats for that video later, but it doesn’t clutter up the “Active Videos” project.
 Or maybe we’re just persnickety when it comes to organization. 🤓

-To move videos between projects, select Move & Copy from themenu.
+To move videos between projects, select Move & Copy.
 This will open up the Move & Copy panel.

 You can drag and drop the media you wish to move in either direction (left to right, or right to left) between projects.
 Hold the